 Release Notes: This release updates Redmine to 2.0.3, fixes an issue with ImageMagick and fonts on Linux and OS X, and updates Rails 2.3.6 for Redmine 2.0.

 QtitanRibbon is implementation of Microsoft's Ribbon UI for Qt.
 It contains a collection of widgets (control elements) which will help you quickly and easily add a next-gen user interface to your application.
-The product is completely based on Qt SDK.
+The product is completely based on the Qt SDK.

 Release Notes: This release fixes known bugs and increases performance of graphic element rendering by 50%-70%.